Ato Forson Vetting: 10 Highlights From The Scrutiny Of Mahama’s Finance Minister Pick

 19-year-old Adisco boy scores 8As, risks losing slot at KNUST due to financial constraints

 Forson noted that a special office handles the 24-hour economy.
-He assured that the finance ministry would work with this office, headed by Goosie Tanoh, the president’s special advisor on the 24-hour economy.
+He said the finance ministry would work with this office, headed by Goosie Tanoh, the president’s special advisor on the 24-hour economy.

 Read also